Updated January 13, 2019

 Since you don’t want to ‘re-remodel you remodel’ (not sure re-remodel is a word – but I’ve seen it happen) you need to think about your needs down the road.
 Will this bathroom work if Mom or Dad need to move in?
 Is this space safe and easy to get in for all family members (the ones who are bigger than they wish and the little ones)?

 Learn about universal design remodeling (designing bathroom spaces which work for everyone).
-Find out about wet room systems, barrier free shower pans, low profile shower bases.
+Find out about wet room systems, barrier free shower pans or low profile shower bases (see the picture below).
 More thought today saves you big bucks tomorrow.

 Commandment #4 – Thou shall not design it alone